-In September 2013 Anna Wardley, 38, become the first person in three decades to swim around the Isle of Wight, completing the 60-mile swim in 26 hours and 33 minutes.
-It was the culmination of her Five Island Swim Challenge, which included a 41-mile swim around Jersey in the Channel Islands and a world record swim around Portsea Island, home to the city of Portsmouth.
+Anna Wardley is one of just four people in history to have completed a non-stop swim around the Isle of Wight, completing the gruelling 60-mile swim in 26 hours and 33 minutes.
+It was the culmination of her Five Island Swim Challenge in 2013, which included a 41-mile swim around Jersey in the Channel Islands and a world record swim around Portsea Island, home to the city of Portsmouth.

 Anna has also sailed 36,000 miles as part of a 12-strong international crew in the Clipper Round the World Yacht Race, ran the London Marathon and tackled the Big Red Balls as a contestant on Total Wipeout.